NiGhTTraX/react-connect-rest/README.md

 and how the data it returns looks:

 1. All entities can be uniquely identifiable by an `id` key.
-2. Collections handle POST and DELETE, entities handle PUT and PATCH.
-3. The API is self describing via HATEOAS metadata stored under a `__links` key.
+1. The API is self describing via HATEOAS metadata stored under a `__links` key.

 ## Resolving relations via HATEOAS